 Seven Worlds gets (most of) its science right, and explains its coolest concepts in many sidebars about space and physics.
 Extensive rules for scientifically sound space combat cover lasers and particle beams, cloud projectiles and point defenses, inertial movement, heat accumulation, and radiation.
 View and navigate the setting’s 3D digital starmap, coded in VRML (Virtual Reality Modeling Language), as a free download from SevenWorldsRPG.com.

-Pay just $7.95 to get all eight titles in this offer’s Starter Collection (retail value $39), including the Seven Worlds Setting Guide; the first installment of the epic campaign, Rumors of War; and the Seven Worlds GM Screen, as well as five full-color Battle Maps.
-Designed for the Seven Worlds campaign, all the maps in this offer show generic locations (corridors, docking bays, etc.) you can reuse in any space adventure.
+There were eight titles in this offer’s Starter Collection (retail value $39), including the Seven Worlds Setting Guide; the first installment of the epic campaign, Rumors of War; and the Seven Worlds GM Screen, as well as five full-color Battle Maps.
+Designed for the Seven Worlds campaign, all the maps in this offer showed generic locations (corridors, docking bays, etc.) you can reuse in any space adventure.

-Pay more than this offer’s threshold ($17.95 to start) and you’ll also get this offer’s entire Bonus Collection with sixteen more titles worth an additional $66, including the rest of the Seven Worlds campaign modules (2: Divided We Fall, 3: Into the Fire, 4: Broken Circle, 5: Chrysalis, 6: Exodus, and 7: Endgame) plus ten more Battle Maps.
+This offer’s Bonus Collection added sixteen more titles worth an additional $66, including the rest of the Seven Worlds campaign modules (2: Divided We Fall, 3: Into the Fire, 4: Broken Circle, 5: Chrysalis, 6: Exodus, and 7: Endgame) plus ten more Battle Maps.

-Ten percent of each payment (after gateway fees) goes to these two offers’ designated charity, the National Center for Missing and Exploited Children.
+Ten percent of each payment (after gateway fees) went to these two offers’ designated charity, the National Center for Missing and Exploited Children.